A court in Slovakia sentences the man in the attempted assassination of prime minister to 21 years

 “I decided to harm the health of the prime minister but I had no intention to kill anyone,” he said in the testimony.
 He also said he was relieved when he learned the premier survived.

-Cintula can still appeal the verdict but it was not immediately clear if he would do so.
+Cintula's attorney Namir Alyasry told reporters his client would very likely appeal the verdict.
 He was originally charged with attempted murder but prosecutors later dropped that charge and said they were instead pursuing the more serious charge of engaging in a terror attack.
 They said it was based on evidence the investigators obtained but gave no further details.

 Government officials initially said they believed it was a politically motivated attack committed by a “lone wolf,” but announced later that a third party might have been involved in “acting for the benefit of the perpetrator.”